mongodb/specifications/source/max-staleness/max-staleness.rst

 no explicit read preference mode.

 By default there is no maximum staleness.

+A driver connected to a replica set requires that maxStalenessSeconds be absent, or be at least 90 seconds and at least heartbeatFrequencyMS + idleWritePeriodMS.
+The exact mechanism for enforcement is defined in the Server Selection Spec.

 Besides configuring maxStalenessSeconds in the connection string, the API for configuring it in code is not specified;